ikhwansahalan/22076332_AA1/README.md

 In the context of the project described, Excel Spreadsheet, Talend Data Preparation, and SAS Enterprise Miner play distinct roles in various stages of the data analysis and modeling process;

 **1. Excel Spreadsheet**
-In the context of the described project, an Excel spreadsheet can play several roles at different stages of the data analysis and modeling process.
-Here are some potential roles for Excel in this project:

 Data Exploration and Initial Analysis:
+===
     - Excel can be used for the initial exploration of the dataset before importing it into SAS Enterprise Miner or other tools.
     - Data analysts can quickly view and understand the structure of the dataset, check for any obvious issues, and perform preliminary descriptive statistics.

 Benefits:
+==
     - Quick visual inspection of data.
     - Easy calculation of summary statistics.
     - Identification of potential data quality issues.

 Data Cleaning and Preprocessing:
+=
     - Excel can be employed for basic data cleaning and preprocessing tasks, such as handling missing values or correcting minor data entry errors.
     - It can also be used to create derived variables or perform simple transformations.

 Benefits:
+    - Quick visual inspection of data.
-    - Immediate correction of minor data entry mistakes.
+    - Identification of potential data quality issues.
-    - Manual imputation of missing values based on available information.
     - Creation of new variables or features as needed.

 **2. Talend Data Preparation:**